contao/docs/docs/manual/system/settings.de.md

             # Allows to disable the layer flattening of animated images.
 Set this option to false to support animations.
 It has no effect with Gd as Imagine service.
             flatten:              ~

+            # One of the Imagine\Image\ImageInterface::INTERLACE_* constants.
             interlace:            plane

+            # Filter used when downsampling images.
+One of the Imagine\Image\ImageInterface::FILTER_* constants.
+It has no effect with Gd or SVG as Imagine service.
+            resampling-filter:    ~

         # Contao automatically uses an Imagine service out of Gmagick, Imagick and Gd (in this order).
 Set a service ID here to override.
         imagine_service:      null